brevent/genuine/README.md

 - (optional) PLT Hook: currently only check `jniRegisterNativeMethods` by flag `CHECK_JNI_REGISTER_NATIVE_METHODS`.

 - virtual app (binder proxy): run your app in virtual app, like [VirtualApp](https://github.com/asLody/VirtualApp).
-*Note*: may doesn't work, and normally will be antied by other genuine strategy.

 - (optional) odex: modify odex codes without modify apk, like [URET](https://www.uret.in/)